jrpotter/notebook/notes/programming/pred-trans.md

 %%ANKI
 Basic
-What determines the direction of implication in Distributivity of Disjunction?
+What constant operand evaluations determine the direction of implication in Distributivity of Disjunction?
 Back: $F \Rightarrow T$ evaluates truthily but $T \Rightarrow F$ does not.
 Reference: Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1716310927718-->